 },

-Name your service to match the following regex ws[A-Z], for example:
+Name your service to match the following regex ws[A-Z]

 'wsFlash' => function (\Webiik\Container\Container $c) {